kongteckmee/christian-sc/README.md

 ###### Feature 1 - Navigation Bar
  - This is a navigation bar at upper right side that can bring the users to each of the page of website.
- - The navigation bar will be under the logo at upper left side when the screen size is in 767px in maximum.
+ - The navigation bar will be under the logo at upper left side when the screen size is in 767px (Maximum).

 ###### Feature 2 - Footer
  - The footer contain a short line of text for copyright notice.